Kuoxsr/fhb-villager-sounds/README.md

 ## Editions
 ### Original
-This was the original, built quickly based on Hawkie's joking attempt to imitate the villager sounds on her livestream.
+This was the original, built quickly based on Hawkie's joking attempt to imitate the villager sounds on her live-stream.
 She had no idea at the time that someone would take her seriously.
-It came together just in time for a special livestream event in which FlyingHawkButt joined the rest of [CarlCrafts](https://www.twitch.tv/carlcrafts)' mod team in their attempt to defeat the Ender Dragon.
+It came together just in time for a special live-stream event in which FlyingHawkButt joined the rest of [CarlCrafts](https://www.twitch.tv/carlcrafts)' mod team in their attempt to defeat the Ender Dragon.
 The sheer hilarity that ensued was quite the experience.

 #### This edition has 17 sounds:
 * villagers: 3 ambient, 1 death, 4 hurt, 3 no, 3 trade, 3 yes